 - The alien Sarah Jane meets in her garden at night is the same species as one that appeared in the Torchwood episode "Greeks Bearing Gifts".

 - Dropped After the Pilot: Kelsey Hooper, who is set up as Maria's friend and possibly a member of Sarah Jane's newly formed alien hunting squad (despite outright denying the extraterrestrial things she witnessed), is never mentioned again after the pilot, and her role as the "cool one" is given to Clyde, who ends up sticking around the whole series and providing the Opening Narration.
+The producers claimed that this was because the cast of the pilot "skewed too female" and they wanted to redress things, although it was widely reported that the actress was difficult to work with on set.

-- Early Installment Weirdness: In addition to Kelsey, above, Sarah Jane drives an elbow into one of the guards.
+- Early Instalment Weirdness: In addition to Kelsey, above, Sarah Jane drives an elbow into one of the guards.
 Later stories have no mention of her having ever studied self-defence (although it's hardly surprising).

 - Foreshadowing: The girls in a Bubble Shock commercial say "Contains Bane!" right before Maria turns off the TV.